Scale Edge Delta Deployments

 If there are either restarts in the system with OOMKilled

 as the reason or resource pressure, you need to increase replica count and/or resource limits for the related component (ie. change specs only for impacted components, not for all).
-Before you can do this you need to estimate resource requirements:
+Before you can do this you need to estimate resource requirements.
+See Sizing and Capacity Estimations.
+If you prefer many small pods:

-It is not possible to update replica counts for agents if they are running in DaemonSet mode.
+Processor Agent It is usually unnecessary to update replica counts for agents if they are running in DaemonSet mode.
 For other modes, you increase the replica count.
 Using higher resource limits should be done only when overall consumption is low but memory spikes happen occasionally (Causing the OOMKilled status).
-Increasing resource limits can be done by observing the max memory demanded in metric explorer using agent_mem_virtual
+Increasing resource limits can be done by observing the max memory demanded in metric explorer, grouped by host.

 4. Update Resource Limits